Lawrence, Fields land on title stage after lobbying to play | Times Leader

 The quarterbacks’ efforts had an impact: The Atlantic Coast Conference opened play in September while the Big Ten reversed course and started in mid-October.
 Now, the two signal callers are a victory away from the national title game.

-Lawrence won his third ACC championship as a starter, throwing for two touchdowns and running for a third as the second-ranked Tigers (10-1; No. 2 CFP) two weeks ago.
+Lawrence won his third ACC championship as a starter, throwing for two touchdowns and running for a third as the second-ranked Tigers (10-1; No. 2 CFP) routed Notre Dame 34-10 two weeks ago.

 Lawrence is pleased with his play but isn’t satisfied.